 - Chain Wrenches are a tool designed for use with strong hard items such as cast iron or larger galvanized and black iron pipe.
 It can be adjusted to fit the size pipe you are working with to a certain degree, but because the larger pipe would be heavier, more leverage and thus a longer handle is required.
 Chain wrenches step up to different sizes so be sure to double check the size you are working with.
 They use a chain attached in 2 places to a strong rigid handle.
 One of these connections is a permanent connection while the other can be attached at a pivot point once the chain has been wrapped around the pipe.
 This is very useful when threading longer, heavier pipe into place.

-- The strap wrench is the perfect tool for tightening or loosening something that you do not want marred or scratched, such as a tub spout.
+- The strap wrench is the perfect tool for tightening or loosening something that you do not want to be marred or scratched, such as a tub spout.
 The strap is bound between the handle and the spout creating increasing pressure the harder you push/pull it, but because the strap is in place the handle does not touch the spout.

 Buy Discount Wrenches Online